Ontario and Canada Legal Rights Explained

 .........

-As mentioned, it is to this passage that welfare policy and administrators point to when justifying their demands for 'verification' and documentation - ie. documentary "evidence".
+As mentioned, it is to this passage that welfare policy and administrators point to when justifying their demands for 'verification' - ie. third-party documentary "evidence" that conditions of eligibility have been met.

 Note however that each of the sub-paras (i,ii and iii) of 7(3)(c) is conditioned by the phrase "as prescribed".
-This is legal terminology meaning that the specifics of the thing referred to are actually spelled out in the regulations (remember the difference between Act and Regulations explained in Chapter 1).
+This is legal terminology meaning that the specifics of the thing referred to are spelled out in the regulations, to which one should refer (remember the difference between Act and Regulations explained in Chapter 1).
 So it is to the wording of these regulations that we must have regard.

 The key regulation sections are s.14 and s.17.
 They were referred to in section s.2 ("Initial and On-going Eligibility Information Required") above.